bkazemi/shakar/lark.old/README.md

 ## Future

-Once the RD parser implements amp-lambda transforms, hooks, and decorators, this directory can be removed entirely.
+`sanity_treecheck.py` could be rewritten to use the RD parser, at which point this directory and the Lark dependency can be removed entirely.
+However, since it's just a validation tool (not part of the main runtime), this is low priority.